Mag R&R Natural Muscle Relaxer with Magnesium Glycinate (PM Formula) - 90 Capsules

 While supplementing with Magnesium Glycinate alone can help with relaxation and sleep onset time, we wanted a way to improve sleep quality, and help our clients sleep through the entire night—so they could wake up feeling refreshed and recharged.

-Brand New 2016 Study in Behavioral Brain Research Reveals Effective Sleep Supplement Combination
+2016 Study in Behavioral Brain Research Reveals Effective Sleep Supplement Combination

 After reviewing and testing dozens of natural sleep supplements, we noticed that most herbal remedies cause drowsiness, but do nothing to improve sleep cycle regulation OR reduce wakefulness throughout the night.
 And many that we tested left us feeling hungover the following morning.